A legacy for Lassie: Pet trusts and income taxes

 Ever see a millionaire cat?
 What about a poodle owning a Porsche?
 Well, that might not be too far off now that all 50 states have “pet trust” laws that let owners provide for the care of their pets, after the owner dies.
-In May, Minnesota became the final state to pass such legislation.
+Minnesota became the final state to pass such legislation in 2016.

 But in some states – and social circles – leaving legacies to four-legged friends is nothing new.
 Among the ranks?
 The rich and famous, like real estate magnate Leona Helmsley – aka the “Queen of Mean.”
 She “left $12 million in trust for the care of her beloved Maltese, Trouble,” according to TheBark.com, a website for dog lovers.